 - Motel One Dresden – Palaisplatz: Located across the street from the Japanese Palace, this three-star hotel places you near the centre of the action in Neustadt.
 A wide variety of restaurants, shops, and historic attractions are a short walk away.

-✔ Best area to stay for nightlife and culture
+✔ Best neighbourhood to stay in Dresden for nightlife and culture

-During your Germany itinerary, it’s easy to overlook some of the neighbourhoods outside of the central area.
+While planning your itinerary, it’s easy to overlook some of the neighbourhoods outside of the central area while choosing where to stay in Dresden.
 If you skip Wilsdruffer Vorstadt, you’re missing out.

 This suburb is known for its vibrant nightlife and hipster culture.
 Wilsdruffer also has its own museums and historic sites, including the oldest suburban church in Dresden.